juano2310/SuperCANBus/docs/QUICK_REFERENCE.md

-# CAN MQTT Quick Reference Card
+# CAN Pub/Sub Quick Reference Card

-Quick reference for common operations in the Super CAN+ MQTT protocol.
+Quick reference for common operations in the Super CAN+ pub/sub protocol.

 ---